- How does a solar farm work?

 The project will interconnect with the HCE distribution system just inside the project fence.

 - What kind of fence will be put in place?

 The fence will be a game-friendly fence.
 Per the recommendation of the project wildlife consultant, Jonathan Lowsky, and with feedback from Colorado Parks & Wildlife, the fence will be 8 ft in height with high visibility wire or regularly placed survey flagging along the top wire and at 5.5 ft to allow deer and elk to become accustomed to the fence and prevent fence jumping and entanglement.

 - Will there be landscaping?

 During the design process, RES engaged a landscape architecture firm, Design Concepts, from the Front Range, to balance existing scrub brush character with new vegetation.
 Within the fence the soils will be stabilized, post construction, with a native seed mix (an improvement over the existing non-native mix).
-Outside the fence, trees will be planted to visually break up the project line while preserving existing vegetation.
+Outside the fence, trees and shrubs will be planted to visually break up the project line while preserving existing vegetation.